-Shipping Freight to Mexico
+Shipping Freight to Mexico: Cross-Border Freight Guide

 The process of shipping freight to Mexico is more than just a little bit involved.
 In fact, it requires quite a bit of preparation, due diligence, paperwork, and a whole lot of patience.
 Additionally, shipping freight to Mexico comes with a few risks.
 For starters, the potential for theft is higher when shipping anything internationally.
 And then there are the potential shipping delays due to political reasons and social unrest.